White Rock Spring (arrow) is close to the trailhead. |

 Watch Out

-Other than the standard warnings about hiking in the desert, ...this is a pretty safe hike, but you probably shouldn't drink the water.
-Please don't contaminate the water, as it supports a fragile little ecosystem.
+Other than the standard warnings about hiking in the desert, ...this is a safe hike, but you probably shouldn't drink the water.
+Please don't contaminate the water, as it supports a fragile little ecosystem, and don't add goldfish, as they eat Red-spotted Toad eggs, dragonfly larvae, and damage the ecosystem.

 While hiking, please respect the land and the other people out there, and please try to Leave No Trace of your passage.
-Also, even though this is a short hike, be sure to bring what you need of the 10 Essentials.
+Also, even though this hike is short, be sure to bring what you need of the 10 Essentials.

 Getting to the Trailhead